Skip to content

 • React Native Configuration:

-RN SDK 0.3.11 support
+Supported in RN SDK 0.3.11

 import {FTRumActionTracking,FTRumErrorTracking} from '@cloudcare/react-native-mobile';

-//Enable automatic collection of react-native component clicks
+//Enable automatic collection of react-native control clicks

 FTRumActionTracking.startTracking();